Twins vs. Dodgers Player Props Betting Odds

 Correa Stats

-- Carlos Correa has nine doubles, a triple, six home runs, 16 walks and 23 RBI (30 total hits).
+- Carlos Correa has collected 31 hits with nine doubles, a triple, six home runs and 16 walks.
+He has driven in 23 runs.

 Correa Recent Games